 Bring PCB Container Files Into the Future With Altium’s Unified Editors

-Altium not only keeps version control in its unified environment, it also provides advanced formats such as ODB++ or IPC-2581.
-Both ODB++ and IPC-2581 are unified in their own right and provide all details PCB builds in one place.
+Altium not only keeps version control in its unified environment, but it also provides advanced formats such as ODB++ or IPC-2581.
+Both ODB++ and IPC-2581 are unified in their own right and provide all details of PCB builds in one place.
 Remove the need for Read Me files or intricate notes placed on assembly documents.

 - Get the best PCB pricing by using intelligent project release management.

-- Deliver precise document configurations to vendors to meet low cost targets.
+- Deliver precise document configurations to vendors to meet low-cost targets.

 - Lower PCBA costs with dynamic and real-time Bill of Material analysis.

-- Include stackup, notes, callouts, and drawings with Altium’s powerful Draftsman.
+- Include stack-up, notes, callouts, and drawings with Altium’s powerful Draftsman.

 Remove the need to reinvent the wheel every time you add detail or make a change in your PCBA design.
 No longer will you need to know how to calculate PCB cost per square inch while using design software that keeps you informed every step of the way.
 Your PCB manufacturer will be grateful, your production process will be smooth, and you can worry more about things a designer should worry about like signal integrity.